Yeshivas Chofetz Chaim: Brooklyn

 The Yeshiva was established in 1933 by Rabbi Dovid Leibowitz, a great-nephew of the Chofetz Chaim.
 Leibowitz was a disciple of Nosson Tzvi Finkel and he also studied under Naftoli Trop at the Yeshiva in Radun, Belarus.

 The yeshiva was named for Leibowitz's great uncle, Rabbi Yisroel Meir Kagan, who had died that year.
 It is officially named Yeshivas Rabbeinu Yisrael Meir HaKohen, but is often referred to simply as Chofetz Chaim (חָפֵץ חַיִּים), which is commonly used as a name for Kagan, after his book with the same title.
 Chofetz Chaim means "desires life" in Hebrew.

 The Yeshiva's first building was in Williamsburg, Brooklyn.

 Queens

 In December 1955 it relocated to Forest Hills, Queens.
 Most recently, in the summer of 2002, the Yeshiva relocated to Kew Gardens Hills, Queens.

 Leadership

-After Leibowitz died in December 1941, he was succeeded as head by his son, Henoch Leibowitz, a role held in the 21st century by Dovid Harris, Akiva Grunblatt, and Shaul Opoczynski.
+After Leibowitz died in December 1941, he was succeeded as head by his son, Henoch Leibowitz, a role held in the 21st century by Rabbi Dovid Harris, Rabbi Akiva Grunblatt, and Rabbi Shaul Opoczynski.

 The yeshiva houses a boys' secondary school or Mesivta, Yeshiva Preparatory High School, headed for many years by Rabbi Zechariah Fendel, an undergraduate yeshiva, and a rabbinical school that grants Semicha (ordination).
 Rabbinical students at the yeshiva often spend a decade or more there, studying a traditional yeshiva curriculum focusing on Talmud, mussar ("ethics"), and halakha ("Jewish law").